tonnykwon/blog/_bayesian/2019-01-03-two-parameter-normal.md

  $$ p(\mu | \sigma^2, y) $$

-From the joint posterior density above, we eliminate other terms that are constant with respect to $$ \mu $$, and rewrite the term give:
+From the joint posterior density above, we eliminate other terms that are constant with respect to $$ \mu $$, rewrite the term and it gives:

 $$ p(\mu | \sigma^2 , y) \propto exp(- \frac{ n(\mu-\bar y)^2)}{2\sigma^2}$$